We all know that music is a universal language. It connects us, inspires us, and often, it tells stories that words alone can’t express.

 Listed below are some of the factors to look for when choosing a theme for your music blog:

 What to Look For In a Good Theme

 - Beautiful high-quality designs

 - Customer support package

 Once you have found and installed a custom theme on your blog, you can start creating the essential pages.

-Everything is now in place, ready for you to start filling your music blog with content.
-But before you start blogging about music, first you need to create your site’s essential pages.
+Everything is now in place for starting a music blog- you are ready to start filling your music blog with content.
+But before you start blogging about music, first, you need to create your site’s essential pages.

-Here is a breakdown of the information you need to include in each page:
+Here is a breakdown of the information you need to include on each page:

 This is one of the most visited pages on music blogs.
 Your audience wants to know who you are and what you’re about.
-Use this page to give them that information as well as a bit of your background.
+Use this page to give them that information and a bit of your background.

 Remember that people like connecting with other people, not brands.
 Don’t be afraid to create an about page like my own to show people who you really are and tell your story.